-Abolition of the "5,000 persons" Exemption
+1. Abolition of the "5,000 persons" Exemption

-The significant change most likely to affect foreign companies with Japanese subsidiaries or branches is the abolition of the "5,000 persons" exemption rule (sometimes referred to as the "small enterprise rule") which, put broadly, exempts data controllers5 which hold the personal information of not more than 5,000 individuals ("data subjects") from the application of the APPI; the abolition of the rule has brought a significant number of companies (both domestic companies and foreign companies with branches, or operating a business, in Japan) into the scope of the APPI regime.
-Although regulations issued under the Amendments do not include alternative exemptions for those holding small amounts of personal information, they do provide examples of numbers (used for tax, social security and similar matters) which applies to all holders of such numbers, without exception.
+The most important change likely to affect foreign companies with Japanese subsidiaries or branches is the abolition of the "5,000 persons" exemption rule (sometimes referred to as the "small enterprise rule") which, put broadly, exempts data controllers^[5] which hold the personal information of not more than 5,000 individuals ("data subjects") from the application of the APPI; the abolition of the rule is expected to bring a significant number of companies (both domestic companies and foreign companies with branches, or operating a business, in Japan) into the scope of the APPI regime.
+Although regulations published by the Commission to date do not include alternative exemptions for those holding small amounts of personal information, they do provide examples of security measures feasible for "small size data controllers"^[6] and which they would be expected to adopt as appropriate in their circumstances for the protection of personal data they hold; such "feasible measures" include: